Find out how you could fit into the UK finance sector, which makes a vital contribution to the economy and employs more than two million people

 The main insurance companies include:

-Many of the bigger financial companies are multinational and opportunities exist to work overseas, although this may depend upon having additional skills or competences, such as languages.
+Many of the bigger financial companies are multinational and so opportunities exist to work overseas, although this may depend on having additional skills or competences, such as languages.

 In the UK, there are far more small to medium-sized enterprises (SMEs) than large companies and this type of employer provides good prospects for graduates, although recruitment, selection and training arrangements may not be as formal.

-SMEs in the financial sector provide support for professional training and development and are likely to provide a more varied experience of work.
+In the financial sector, SMEs provide support for professional training and development, and are likely to offer a more varied experience of work.

-Graduates working in financial and accountancy professions can expect:
+Graduates working in accountancy, banking and finance professions can expect: